LEARN FROM OVER 250 INDUSTRY EXPERTS

 We’re using the Zoom webinar format for our talks and panels, so you can see our expert speakers on video wherever you are in the world.
 You can watch live, or catch up with the recordings later.

-PGC Digital has three main sorts of video presentations: talks (presented by one individual, often with a slide deck you can follow) which last 20 minutes; panels (a number of individuals discussing a hot topic) which last 40 minutes; and round-tables (a larger, extended panel on a broader topic) which last about an hour.
+PGC Digital has three main sorts of video presentations: talks (presented by one individual, often with a slide deck you can follow) which last 20 minutes; fireside chats (a live interview session where two people chat and ask each other questions) which also last 20 minutes; and panels (a number of individuals discussing a hot topic) which last 40 minutes.

 FREQUENTLY ASKED QUESTIONS

-Talks will be broadcast live via Zoom webinars and take place between 9am and 1:30pm and then 3pm and 8pm from Monday June 8th to Friday June 12th.
-These times are UK (British Summer Time).
+Talks will be broadcast live via Zoom webinars and take place between about 8:45am and 7pm (UK Time) from Monday to Friday during the conference.
 Tracks 1 and 2 run simultaneously but you can catch up with what you missed later by viewing a recording.

 The difference, of course, is that rather than being in a track room in London, Helsinki, or Seattle, you’ll be watching from your home, using the popular Zoom video conference chat tool, where you can also interact with the speakers.
 There will be time at the end for the presenters to answer your questions, which you can share with the moderator using the chat function.